mnorrisvuw/MN-Better-Notation-Plugins-for-MuseScore/README.md

 * Each time you run a plugin, it will remove any previous comments or highlights.
 * To manually remove all comments and highlights from a score, please run the ‘MN Delete Comments and Highlights’ plugin

-## Warning
+## Warnings
-Unfortunately MuseScore does not provide a mechanism of indicating who ‘created’ an object.
-As such, it uses the unusual styles of its comment boxes (yellow fill, black border) and highlights (hot pink) to distinguish them from normal text objects and notes created by the user.
+* Unfortunately MuseScore does not provide a mechanism of indicating who ‘created’ an object.
+As such, it has to use the styles of its comment boxes (yellow fill, black border) and highlights (hot pink) to distinguish them from normal text objects and notes created by the user.
-If you only ever use standard black notes and text, then you will have no problem.
+* If you only ever use standard black notes and text, then you will have no problem.
 If, however, you created boxes or highlights with the exact same style/colours as those created by the plugins, then these will be also be deleted when you run the plugins.
-The chance that you did that, however, is vanishingly small.
+* Also, never choose the ‘Format→Reset Text Style Overrides’ or ‘Format→Reset Entire Score to Default Layout’ menu items while you have the comments on the score, or MuseScore will revert them all to standard black-and-white text, and the ‘MN Delete Comments and Highlights’ will not be able to delete them.

 ## Feedback and bug reports
 Feel free to send me any feedback or bug reports! :heart: